utwente-scs/modeling-value-canvas/README.md

 - plan and justify modeling initiatives, and
 - reflect on the outcomes and value of modeling work.

-The Canvas was evaluated in six real-world case studies with modelers in diverse roles, including consultants, academics, and practitioners with varying levels of modeling expertise.
+The Canvas was evaluated in five real-world case studies with modelers in diverse roles, including consultants, academics, and practitioners with varying levels of modeling expertise.
 The results show that the tool is:

 - useful across all evaluated cases,
 - helpful for externalizing assumptions, organizing complex information, and comparing alternatives,